-Systems Thinking and the Toronto Raptors
+Systems Thinking and Toronto Raptors

-I do not believe Brian Colangelo is a successful GM.
-I do not believe he deserves the job.
+I do NOT believe Brian Colangelo is a successful GM.
+I do NOT believe he deserves the job.
 However, I do believe that the Raptors’ organizational problems extend far beyond Colangelo.
 I also believe that by just hiring a new, smarter and more capable GM, Raptors cannot solve all of its problems.

-Another part of the Raptors system is Raptors fans.
-In nearly two decades, Raptors have yet to win 50 games a season.
+Another part of the Raptors system is the Raptors fans.
+In nearly two decades, the Raptors have yet to win 50 games a season.
 Despite its mediocre track record, every game is nearly sold out and the franchise is one of the 12 most valuable NBA teams.
 The fact that a franchise can protect, even increase its value, while losing so many games makes you wonder the GM’s performance evolution criteria.
 That, is another part of the Raptors’ Organizational System.

 Then, we have to look at the larger system: Toronto sports culture.
 Unfortunately, no Toronto team has been particularly successful for some time (except the Argonauts and Rocks).
-Yet, that does not create any sense of urgency in Toronto.
+Yet, that does not create real sense of urgency in Toronto.
 For instance, the ethos of Lakers, Celtics, Thunder or the Spurs is “championship or bust.”
 That’s not how Toronto sports teams approach their business.
 The GM has to live in that system too.